Snifi0/Sniffer/README.md

 2. Ctrl V to SD card for later repeating-
 3. packet monitor and more????
 4. woah? must be a dream- and is...
 FOR NOW!
-(This gonna take 15 million decades to make alone- if you wanna help develop msg me on discord (Snifi#4084))
+(This gonna take 15 million decades to finish alone- if you wanna help develop msg me on discord (Snifi#4084))
 5. Star and wait!
 -
 6. Gonna be diy friendly!! :D